 Each month of the program will address one of these topics through the following modalities: 1) Assigned readings, cases, or short video segments, 2) A small group discussion, and 3) A didactic session with an expert on the topic.
 Students will also be expected to participate in two reflective writing assignments that address themes in the program, and are invited to submit writings to AMSA’s publication, The New Physician.

-Scholars are also encouraged to create a final project to apply what they have learned in the program to their existing extracurricular involvements, community and local chapter engagements, advocacy projects, or with experiential learning and immersion experiences.
+Scholars are required to create a final project to apply what they have learned in the program to their existing extracurricular involvements, community and local chapter engagements, advocacy projects, or with experiential learning and immersion experiences.
 Final projects can be presented at the AMSA National Convention and posted on the AMSA website.

 By the end of the program, students should be able to: